-Korie Robertson of 'Duck Dynasty': Trump needs to make a change
+'Duck Dynasty' star: Trump wrong on Charlottesville

 Thinks Confederate monuments should come down

-The country has seen heightened racial tensions following the Charlottesville violence.
-Trump was widely criticized following the event for his response to it.

-The rally happened in part to protest the pending removal of a statue of Confederate Gen. Robert E Lee.
+The Charlottesville rally happened in part to protest the pending removal of a statue of Confederate Gen. Robert E Lee.
 Since then, a number of local governments across the country have decided to take down Confederate monuments.

 Robertson, a Louisiana resident, said she agreed that such statues should come down.